 The Official Indigenous Unity Flag is not available in stores, it can only be acquired directly from the artist or by ordering online here on this website.
 The flag is not available commercially except through the Indigenous Unity Foundation.
-A new order form and method will be available by March 01, 2022.

 First Nations Chief Avrol Looking Horse awarded the (World Peace Through Compassion) Award during the 83rd birthday celebration of His Holiness the 14th Dalai Lama, in New York City.
 The celebration was concluded with Chief Avrol Looking Horse gifted the Indigenous Unity Flag at the end of the Prayer ceremony.